Public health practitioner apprentices

 Teaching

-This course is delivered as an online programme, with one day focused on the core learning elements and one day designed to allow the work-based project to be undertaken.
+This course is delivered as an online programme, with one day focused on the core learning elements (Wednesday) and the equivalent of one day designed to allow the work-based project to be undertaken.

-Academic support sessions –Develop academic skills through support sessions.
+• Academic support sessions –Option to utilise wider University academic skills through support sessions.

 The use of online learning (University’s Blackboard VLE) will be thoroughly explored to support these various methods of learning strategies.